jdesamero/Backstab/README.md

 Backstab.Dispatcher
 ---------------------

-Provides a way for views to communicate without directly referencing each other.
+`Backstab.Dispatcher` provides a way for views to communicate without directly referencing each other.

 ```javascript